J888/info-site-v2/README.md

 ### ToDo

-- Integration of comments i.e. Disqus
+- react twitter embed component
-- "highlighted" tweets section - show a set of tweets
+- "highlighted" tweets section - show a set of tweets (with react twitter embed component)
-- Display most recent article in its own "New" or "Just Posted" or "Just Added" box on the front page
+- Put all the static text into the site config and pull it from there from getStaticProps
-- how to embed tweets in the articles
+- Comments i.e. Disqus

 # ENV VARS